supabase-community/json-isolate-dart/README.md

 # Yet Another Json Isolate

 > **Warning**
-> This repository has been moved [supabase-flutter repo](https://github.com/supabase/supabase-flutter/tree/main/packages/yet_another_json_isolate).
+> This repository has been moved to the [supabase-flutter repo](https://github.com/supabase/supabase-flutter/tree/main/packages/yet_another_json_isolate).

 Dart package for simple JSON parsing using isolates, because the world can never have enough JSON parsers.